tristanpwdennis/bactocap/README.md

 ### Analysis

 Running the Rscript ```generate_bactocap_metadata.R``` will take the mapping output and parse it into a CSV containing sample metadata, mapping, duplicate and coverage information for anthrax and mycoplasma.
-Running ```anthrax_mycoplasma_analysis.R``` will generate plots if run in command line.
-Running in RStudio will let you inspect the output of the models.
+Running ```bcanalysisfull.R``` in RStudio will generate plots and model output if run interactively.

 ### Pointers